ionathanch/pi-forall/coq/README.md

 ## Axioms

+Because we use the `dependent induction` tactic from Coq.Program.Equality, this development inherits the `eq_rect_eq` axiom (i.e. UIP) from Coq.Logic.Eqdep.
-All axioms are listed in the file axioms.v.
+All additional axioms are listed in the file axioms.v.

 ## Mechanization summary